sv4u/touchlog/README.md

 ## Man Page

-The man page for `touchlog` can be found here: [touchlog.1](touchlog.1.html).
-Please manually install touchlog to your system to use both `touchlog` and the man page.
+The man page for `touchlog` can be found here: [manpage.md](manpage.md).
+Please manually install touchlog with source to your system to use both `touchlog` and the man page.

+To install the manpage:

+TODO

 ## Changelog